MTG/makam-symbolic-phrase-segmentation/README.md

 Training Scores
 ------------------------------------------------------------------
-The training scores can be downloaded from the (makam-symbolic-phrase-segmentation-dataset)[https://github.com/MTG/makam-symbolic-phrase-segmentation-dataset/releases/tag/v1.0] repository.
+The training scores can be downloaded from the [makam-symbolic-phrase-segmentation-dataset](https://github.com/MTG/makam-symbolic-phrase-segmentation-dataset/releases/tag/v1.0) repository.
 The latest release has some minor changes from the original training score dataset such as UTF-8 encoding and duplicate file removal.

-The original training scores can be also downloaded from (Barış Bozkurt's project site)[http://akademik.bahcesehir.edu.tr/~bbozkurt/112E162.html].
+The original training scores can be also downloaded from [Barış Bozkurt's project site](http://akademik.bahcesehir.edu.tr/~bbozkurt/112E162.html).

 Additional Code
 ------------------------------------------------------------------